-86. The University reserves the right to investigate and determine allegations of academic misconduct after an award has been bestowed upon you in accordance with the Academic Misconduct Policy.
-If you are found to have committed academic misconduct after you have received an award this could result in your award being revoked by the University.
+87. The University reserves the right to investigate and determine allegations of academic and/or research misconduct misconduct after an award has been bestowed upon you in accordance with the Academic Misconduct

+Policy and/or Research Misconduct Policy.
+If you are found to have committed academic misconduct after you have received an award, this could result in your award being revoked by the University.
 For further information see the AQF7 Part D.